-4. An inclusive National Park
+3. An inclusive National Park

-People within reach of the New Forest, of all backgrounds, abilities and socioeconomic groups, value the National Park as an important part of their lives and seek to care for it.
+People within reach of the New Forest, of all backgrounds, abilities and socio-economic groups, value the National Park as an important part of their lives and seek to care for it.

 People need nature and culture for their physical, mental and spiritual health.
-The future of the New Forest depends on new generations' understanding and valuing this internationally-important landscape - and helping to care for it.
-Our education officers teach 10,000 children and young people a year with sessions tailored to learning about the New Forest and our rangers work with thousands more through their family-focussed events and activities.
+The future of the New Forest depends on future generations understanding and valuing this internationally-important landscape - and helping to care for it.
+Education officers across Forest organisations teach 10,000 children and young people a year with sessions tailored to learning about the New Forest and rangers work with thousands more through their family-focussed events and activities.
 Many more are engaged through the media, print and online platforms.

-We want to encourage greater understanding and appreciation of the National Park ensuring minimum impact alongside the social and economic benefits that visitors bring.
-We also want to specifically help people who face barriers or particular challenges to access this special place to benefit from engagement with the National Park.
-Effective partnership engagement, interpretation and communication programmes will be required to ensure we are a National Park for all.
+We want to encourage greater understanding and appreciation of the National Park, whilst ensuring minimum impact, and support the social and economic benefits that visitors bring in a sustainable way.
+We also want to specifically help people who face barriers or particular challenges to access so that they can benefit equally from engagement with the National Park.
+Effective engagement, interpretation and communication programmes with new and existing partners will be required to ensure we are a National Park for all.